 The College of Medicine welcomes applications from students who demonstrate the personal and intellectual characteristics expected of physicians including compassion, communicativeness, character, captaincy and competence.
-Out of over 2,400 completed secondary applications, only 135 matriculate into the final class.
+Out of over 2,800 completed secondary applications, 135 matriculate into the final class.

 There are three routes of admission to the University of Florida College of Medicine:

 - Regular Admissions – Applicants who have or will have at least a B.A. or B.S. degree

 - Medical Honors Program – Seven year BS/MD program.
 Current college students who are at a state-accredited university will apply in their second year of studies; 16 students are selected each year.